henry-hartzler/henry-hartzler/README.md

 🎓 Previously, I graduated with Honors from Nucamp Coding Bootcamp's Full Stack Web + Mobile Development Program with a focus in React, React Native, Node.js, Express, and MongoDB.

-🔭 Additionally, I'm learning best practices for TypeScript, C#, MSSQL Server for my current job as a Software Engineer.
+🔭 Additionally, I'm learning best practices for TypeScript, C#, and MSSQL Server for my current job as a Software Engineer.

 📱 Using React Native, I built a clone of the popular climbing app, Kaya, that serves as both a guide and logbook.